-This document outlines the security best practices and frameworks upon which the CoScreen collaboration platform is developed and maintained to keep its customers and their data safe.
+This document outlines the security best practices and frameworks upon which the CoScreen collaboration platform by Datadog is developed and maintained to keep its customers and their data safe.

 CoScreen leverages the fully managed web application platforms Google Firebase and AWS (Amazon Web Services).
 For further information about Firebase security processes and how they comply with information security standards, please refer to their Privacy and Security in Firebase document and specifically the ISO and SOC-compliance section.

 CoScreen also uses the Jitsi-as-a-Service platform by the ISO 27001, FISMA, NIST-compliant, and HIPAA-compatible vendor 8x8.
 It provides enterprise-grade SFU (Selective Forwarding Unit) video relay infrastructure for multi-point conferences.
 For further information regarding 8x8’s security processes and the enterprise-readiness of their platform, please refer to 8x8 Security and Compliance.